Can we get a collective sigh of contentment and relief for outdoor summer dining with kids?

 Open 10 am-9 pm (May 21, 2022-July 24, 2022, hours change on July 25, 2022) It is walk up counter service and dining is done outside.

 2. Sea Salt Eatery | Minneapolis

 Within a stone’s throw of the inspiring Minnehaha Falls, the splash-happy Wabun Picnic Area, numerous playgrounds and side trips to historic sites, Sea Salt is a sublime summer destination for an outdoor meal.
-There’s a boatload of fish on the menu, and we realize that might not be a kid’s choice night out, but the location is hard to beat.
+There’s a boatload of fish on the menu.
+While we realize that might not be a kid’s choice night out, the location is hard to beat.
 The outdoor patio is a blessing for those blessed with squirmy kids on beautiful summer days.

 3. The Drive-In Restaurant | Taylors Falls

 After exploring 6 Things To Near Taylors Falls, it’s time to head to the Drive-In for some sustenance.
 It’s possible the joint hasn’t changed noticeably from its opening day in 1956.
 Carhops outfitted in poodle skirts serve up baskets of burgers and fries, the root beer is brewed onsite, and the music piped in takes you back to a different era.
 If your kids are old enough, they might play a round of Adventure Falls Mini Golf (also onsite) while you savor a sundae at the outdoor counter and reflect on all the family fun packed into this Minnesota-Wisconsin border town.
 Everybody wins with a trip to Taylors Falls.

 The Drive-In is open and currently offering takeout and curbside pickup.

 1024 E 38th St, Minneapolis